Slow life: 10 Experiences To Enjoy Sustainable Travel in Pomerania, Poland

 Find all locations in a map at the end of the post!

 Geographic situation: The historical region of Pomerania on the southern Baltic shore is split in between Germany and Poland.
 Eastern Pomerania, also known as Pomeranian Voivodeship or Pomorskie, is the land of the Kashubians, an ethnic and linguistic minority.

 Language: Polish.
 English is widely spoken.

 - By airplane to Gdansk Airport.
 Book here your airport transfer to your hotel

 - Rent a car to drive from Gdansk to Kashubia and rest of Pomerania.
 Check rental car prices here

 Activities: Agriculture (forestry, fishery, the cultivation of cereals, sugar beets, potatoes) and industrial food processing.
 Since the late 19th century, tourism has become increasingly important, primarily in the numerous seaside resorts along the coast.
-Key producing industries are shipyards, mechanical engineering facilities sugar refineries, paper and wood fabricators.
+Read more about tourism and things to do in Bialowieza forest, Poland.

 Where to stay in Pomerania, Poland

 |Slow Life and Family Owned Properties|